trustyuri/trustyuri-spec/README.md

 In general, when adding such a suffix to a URI, it has to be made sure that it is preceded by a non-Base64 character, such as a dot (`.`), a slash (`/`), or a hash sign (`#`).

-### Algorithm RA
+### Module RA

-Version A of algorithm R (i.e. `RA`) works on RDF content, possibly covering multiple named graphs.
+Version A of module type R (i.e. `RA`) works on RDF content, possibly covering multiple named graphs.

-This algorithm does not allow for blank nodes, because they make graph normalization much more difficult (future versions might support it though).
-The algorithm supports, however, that the trusty URI itself appears in the RDF data it represents, including extended URIs such as:
+This module does not allow for blank nodes, because they make graph normalization much more difficult (future versions might support it though).
+The module supports, however, that the trusty URI itself appears in the RDF data it represents, including extended URIs such as:

     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70.Part1
     http://example.org/r2.RA5AbXdpz5DcaYXCh9l3eI9ruBosiL5XDU3rxBbBaUO70.Part2